 Remove the board and drill a 1/8″ hole in each indented spot.
 Make sure each drill is hitting the trust by checking the bit for wood shavings.
 If you are not getting wood shavings, adjust the location of the wood support until you are on a trust.

-After place the support back onto the ceiling in the same spot.
+After, place the support back onto the ceiling in the same spot.
 To do this, place a 4″ screw with washer through the wood and into the pre-drilled ceiling hole.
-Tighten this screw into the trust about half way.
-Then attach another 4″ screw and washer the same way to make sure you’re still aligned.
+Tighten this screw into the truss about halfway.
+Then, attach another 4″ screw and washer the same way to make sure you’re still aligned.

-TIP: Only place two screws then check to make sure the board is level, adjust if needed.
+TIP: Only place two screws, then check to make sure the board is level, adjusting if needed.

-Finish installing all the screws and washers, making sure the screws are completely tight to the wood.
+Finish installing all the screws and washers, making sure the screws are completely tightened to the wood.
 You are now ready to assemble the lights onto the beam.

-To position the lights, place the beam somewhere were you can do test the light placement, a ladder works great for this!
-Then start wrapping the pendant lights around the beam.
+To position the lights, place the beam somewhere you can test the light placement; a ladder works great for this!
+Then, start wrapping the pendant lights around the beam.